Magoroh Maruyama

 Magoroh Maruyama (April 29, 1929 – March 16, 2018) was a Japanese/American business educator, consultant and researcher, best known for his contributions to cybernetics.

 Biography

 Maruyama was born in 1929 in Tokyo, Japan, son of Shinsaku Maruyama and Toyoko (Takashima) Maruyama, and moved to the United States in 1950.
-He received his B.A. from the University of California at Berkeley in 1951.
-After postgraduate studies at the Ludwig Maximilian University of Munich and the University of Heidelberg, he obtained his Ph.D. from the University of Lund in Sweden.
+He received his B.A. from the University of California, Berkeley in 1951.
+After postgraduate studies at the Ludwig-Maximilians-Universität München and Heidelberg University in Germany, he obtained his Ph.D. from Lund University in Sweden.

-Maruyama started his academic career as assistant professor in human development at the University of California at Berkeley in 1960.
+Maruyama started his academic career as assistant professor in human development at the University of California, Berkeley in 1960.
 Among his many academic appointments he was professor for Systems Science at Portland State University from 1973 to 1976.
 He was also Professor in the School of International Politics, Economics and Communication at Aoyama Gakuin University in Japan and was on the faculty of Stanford University, Brandeis University, Antioch College, the University of Hawaii at Manoa and the University of Illinois.